trampgeek/jobeinabox/README.md

     and can access any URI that the host can access.
 Firewalling of the host is essential for production use.

-1. Rebuild the container regularly, this ensures that the container is running with the latest jobe version and security updates.
+1. Rebuild the container regularly to ensures that it is running with the latest jobe version and security updates.